It’s 2023 – do you know where your energy is being wasted?

 10. Insulate your home

-Save about 15% annually on energy bills when you add the appropriate levels of ceiling insulation.
+Save about 15% annually on heating & cooling costs when you add the appropriate levels of ceiling insulation.
+Earn a rebate when you install ceiling insulation.
+A pre-approval inspection is required.
 TECO rebate alert – earn a rebate when you install ceiling insulation.
 A pre-approval inspection is required.

 To save even more, complete our free Online Energy Audit that lets you set up helpful alerts, monitor usage, tap into informative videos and more.